2008 Elections Obama vs McCain

 Senator Obama selected Senator Joe Biden, of Delaware, to be his running mate.
 The choice of Biden as a vice presidential candidate was well received.
 The Democratic convention was considered a success by all observers.
 At the conclusion of the Republican convention, Senator McCain announced his running mate.
 That selection was Alaskan Governor, Sarah Pallin.
 Choosing Pallin was successful, in that it generated enthusiasm with the Republican base (something McCain had not been able to do).
 However, others questioned whether Pallin had the experience to be President.
 This blunted much of the attacks on Obama, which centered on his lack of experience.

-Coming out of the two party conventions, most observers believed the Presidential race was close.
-In mid-September the United States, and much of the rest of the world, experienced a severe financial crisis that required rapid government intervention.
-Obama's response to the crisis, was considered by many, better than McCain's response.
+Coming out of the two-party conventions, most observers believed the Presidential race was close.
+In mid-September, the United States, and much of the rest of the world experienced a severe financial crisis that required rapid government intervention.
+Obama's response to the crisis was considered by many, better than McCain's reaction.
 That response put Obama ahead in the polls.
 The economic crisis, which had been building for over a year.
 A record number of Americans lost their homes.
 These losses made it nearly impossible for McCain to win.
-Going into the election campaign it was thought that one of Obama's advantages would be his opposition to the war in Iraq, but thanks to a surge of troops that McCain advocated, clear progress was taking place in Iraq.
+Going into the election campaign it was thought that one of Obama's advantages would be his opposition to the war in Iraq, but thanks to a surge of troops that McCain advocated, definite progress was taking place in Iraq.
 This did not work to McCain's advantage.
 Instead, it took the issue off the table.
 In the end, it was economic the issues that dominated the election.